MaastrichtU-IDS/best-practices/website/docs/continuous-integration.md

 title: Continuous integration
 ---

+Continuous integration and continuous delivery/deployment involves automating all possible processes in your development cycle, such as testing or deploying.
+This should be considered when you are expecting to work on a codebase for an extended amount of time or with a group of people in order to save time in the long run.
+The choice of CI/CD technology depends on the platform you are using to store your code.
+We strongly recommend you to define Continuous Integration if you wrote tests for your application or regularly need to publish some packages.

 :::tip Checkout the workshop

 See our [IDS CI/CD workshop](https://maastrichtu-ids.github.io/workshop-ci/) to package and define Continuous Integration workflow for Python with GitHub Actions.

 :::

-The choice of CI/CD technology depends on the platform you are using to store your code.

-We strongly recommend you to define Continuous Integration if you wrote tests for your application or regularly need to publish some packages.

 ## [GitHub Actions](https://github.com/features/actions)